lurumad/codecrafters-http-server-java/steps/respond-with-200.md

 # Task: Respond to an HTTP Request with a 200 Response

 ## Overview
 In this stage, your server will respond to an HTTP request with a 200 response.
-An HTTP response is made up of three parts, each separated by a CRLFString (`\r\n`):
+An HTTP response is made up of three parts, each separated by a http.aux.CRLFString (`\r\n`):

 1. Status line.
-2. Zero or more headers, each ending with a CRLFString.
+2. Zero or more headers, each ending with a http.aux.CRLFString.
 3. Optional response body.

 In this stage, your server's response will only contain a status line.